unstoppablesahilsaifi/Hibernate/1_Introduction.md

+# 📚 Hibernate Tutorial

-What is Hibernate?**
+## ❓ What is Hibernate?

 **Hibernate** is a **Java-based ORM (Object Relational Mapping) tool** used to interact with relational databases.
 It maps Java classes to database tables and Java data types to SQL data types.

+---

-#### Why use Hibernate?
+## ⚡ Why use Hibernate?

-* It handles all the low-level JDBC code.
+* ✅ It handles all the low-level JDBC code.
-* No need to write complex SQL queries to perform CRUD operations.
+* ✅ No need to write complex SQL queries to perform CRUD operations.
-* It's database-independent – switching databases is easy.
+* ✅ It's database-independent – switching databases is easy.
-* It supports caching to improve performance.
+* ✅ It supports caching to improve performance.
-* Automatic table creation using annotations or XML mapping.
+* ✅ Automatic table creation using annotations or XML mapping.
-* Helps maintain relationships (one-to-many, many-to-many) between entities.
+* ✅ Helps maintain relationships (one-to-many, many-to-many) between entities.

+---

-#### Key Features:
+## 🛠️ Key Features:

 * **ORM**: Maps Java objects to database tables.
 * **HQL (Hibernate Query Language)**: Object-oriented query language (like SQL, but works with objects).